42insidethebox/pedrodemenagement/src/pages/en/terms.md

 ## 5. Content responsibility

 You warrant that you hold the rights to all texts, visuals, and data you provide.
-MonWebsite.ch declines any liability for claims related to unlawful or infringing content.
+TonSiteWeb.ch declines any liability for claims related to unlawful or infringing content.
 We may refuse a project that contradicts our ethics or Swiss law.

 ## 6. Maintenance and support